 With care, you can also use a deep cooking pot or even a casserole dish that does not have a lid.
 Then use aluminum foil securely fitted over the top as a lid.
 Although it can be done I would not advise using this method, purely for safety reasons.
 Check out my article below for more inspiration or check this awesome affordable cooking pot available in 2-qt, 4qt & 5qt sizes here.

-Recommended: What can I use instead of a slow cooker
+Related read What can I use instead of a slow cooker

 How to Slow Cook Without a Slow Cooker

-Slow cooking is a great way to cook any type of dish but the best results come from using tough cuts meat and legumes, and/or hearty vegetables like potatoes and carrots.
+Slow cooking is a great way to cook any type of dish but the best results come from using tough cuts of meat and legumes, and/or hearty vegetables like potatoes and carrots.
 Besides having the correct cooking pot on hand there are two main heat sources you can use.
-The stovetop that heats the pot from below and needs to be watched closely and stirred during cooking.
-Also, an oven where the heat hits all sides making the heat distribution more even.
+The stovetop that heats the pot from below needs to be watched closely and stirred during cooking.
+Also, an oven where the heat hits all sides makes the heat distribution more even.